-- We provide GLP-compliant intravenous self-administration testing in rats for evaluation of the reinforcing potential of drugs.
+- We provide intravenous self-administration testing in rats for evaluation of the reinforcing potential of drugs.
 Experience with a wide range of drugs including stimulants, opioids, nicotine, MDMA and other entactogens, NMDA antagonists, cannabinoids, and benzodiazepines.

 - Fixed and progressive ratio schedules of drug reinforcement

 - ‘Break-point’ analysis to quantify the relative reinforcing effects of drugs